 A succession of deaths of detainees in security police custody in 1976-77 focussed international attention on the issue of torture in South Africa.
 Such deaths were not without precedent, since as many as 22 political detainees had died in mysterious circumstance while detained by the security police between 1963 and 1972.
-The death, in March 1976, of Joseph Mdluh within hours of his arrest by Durban security police has already been mentioned.
-Following the outbreak of the Soweto disturbances in June 1976, the deaths of political detainees occured with unprecedented frequency.
-At leas 20 political detainees are known to have died in security police.
+The detain, in March 1976, of Joseph Mdluh within hours of his arrest by Durban security police has already been mentioned.
+Following the outbreak of the Soweto disturbances in June 1976, the deaths o political detainees are known to have died in security police

-Steve Biko: Died in Detention, September 1971
+Steve Biko: Died in Detention, September 197: